-The three volumes are published in the IIAS Asian Cities book series.
+The three volumes are published in the IIAS Asian Cities book series (IIAS website).

-You can find our upcoming events in the UKNA events calendar.
+You may find our upcoming events in the UKNA events calendar.

-We are still working on transferring the past events from the old to this new website.
+(We are still working on transferring our past events from the old website to this new UKNA website).

 For the events within the framework of the SEANNET programme, we refer you to the events calendar on the SEANNET Blog.